What Are SMS Chatbots?

 2. Marketing SMS Chatbots

 SMS Chatbot creates an interactive marketing channel.
-That’s yet another growth strategy in the digital marketing era.
+This type of high-engagement channel can connect current and potential customers to a business through mobile device systems.
+Effective SMS chatbots can help you deliver actionable notifications to multiple customers in a way other communication channels cannot.
+That’s yet another quick start and growth strategy in the digital marketing era.
 It works for both prospective and existing customers.

 Here are examples of SMS Chatbot uses in marketing to establish connections with prospects (Discover.bot):

-- link to the business’ website sent to a specific (targeted) contact list
+- mass text messages with a link to the business’ website sent to a specific (targeted) contact list

 Here’s how the process works: